Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 A common misconception among users is that too many plugins can slow down their website.

-However, it is never the number of plugins you have installed that is slowing down your site.
-It is always poorly coded plugins that degrade performance.
+However, the number of plugins you have installed is never slowing down your site.
+Poorly coded plugins always degrade performance.

 Should I install plugins that haven’t been tested with my WordPress version?